nithinkumarhere/angular4-dynamic-theme/README.md

-# Angular4 Dynamic Theme for Multi-Tenant Apps
+# Angular4 Dynamic Theme for Multi-Tenant App
 This shows how to dynamically load tenant specific styles from a JSON file.
 It uses jsontosass and scss.

+## Run Project

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.

+Default route goes to 'settings' page.
+Selected theme state saves to Local Storage.

+## Configure Styles

 Tenant styles can be configured in tenants.json file (example below).
 ```sh
 "kaplan": {
     "header": {